fwcd/swift-dns-service-discovery/README.md

 An implementation of the [Swift Service Discovery API](https://github.com/apple/swift-service-discovery) using [DNS-based Service Discovery (DNS-SD)](https://en.wikipedia.org/wiki/Zero-configuration_networking#DNS-SD), also known as Bonjour, Zeroconf or Avahi.

-Uses the `dns_sd` library, which on macOS is provided and on Linux requires the Avahi compatibility layer.
+Uses the `dns_sd` library, which on macOS/Windows is provided by Bonjour and on Linux requires the Avahi compatibility layer.
 On Ubuntu, the following package can be used:

 ```sh
 sudo apt install libavahi-compat-libdnssd-dev